In 1669, French explorer La Salle called the Ohio “la belle rivière” or “the beautiful river.” It is still beautiful. And worth protecting.

 In 2018, there were several comment periods.
-KWA joined our friends at the National Wildlife Federation and other organizations in the river basin to voice our concerns.
+KWA joined our friends at the National Wildlife Federation and other organizations in the river basin to voice our concerns (KWA ORSANCO PCS Comment Letter- April 2019).
 Many of our members and supporters in groups all across the basin submitted comments as well.
-Here are links to our comment letters: Final NWF ORSANCO PCS Comments and ORSANCO supplemental PCS comments.

 What You Can Do

-- Get information from the KWA Facebook page and our weekly emails (sign up here), from public radio (WFPL, WKMS, and Ohio Valley ReSource), and on ORSANCO’s website.
+- Join us!
+As a member and follower of the KWA Facebook page and our weekly emails (sign up here), from public radio (WFPL, WKMS, and Ohio Valley ReSource), and on ORSANCO’s website.

 - Share your stories of what the Ohio River means to you with KWA on Facebook, Twitter, YouTube, and Instagram.
 These stories provide us with specific information and inspire us when we are making our comments.